Glought/Video-Info-Manager/README.md

 # Video-Info-Manager
-A very simple program for storing video descriptions and tags, then you can copy the selected item's description and tags with a click of a button..
+A very simple program for storing video descriptions and tags, then you can copy the selected item's description and tags with a click of a button.

+Video Info Manager uses Json to store the data.
+The file name is "VideoInfo.json".

+# How to use:

+   * The List box is where you select what video info you need to copy(Description,tags).
+      * On first run you should see 1 item in the list box called "This is Dummy Data Feel free to delete."

+   * "Add" button opens a dialog where you can add new video info to the list.
+Remember Name is what you see in the list box.

+   * "Edit" button opens a dialog where you can edit the selected video's info (name,description,tags).

+   * "Delete" button will delete the selected video info.

+   * "Copy Tags" button will copy the selected video's tags to the clipboard.

+   * "Copy Description" button will copy the selected video's description to the clipboard.

+# Author
+ * Thoughts Of Glought.